phamthi1812/passage-experiments/README.md

 server passage ensures completeness and responsiveness with a high level of performance.

 ## Organization the repository
-- `./datasets`: Contains the WDBench used in the experiments under different formats (TDB2, HDT, and JNL).
+- `./datasets`: You can download from the [git repo](https://github.com/MillenniumDB/WDBench) for different formats of the dataset.
-As the dataset is large, we provide a script to download the dataset in jnl.
-About the TDB2 and HDT formats, you can download and ingest them by yourself.
+We'll need JNL for Blazegraph and PASSAGE experiments, TDB2 for Jena experiments, and HDT for Sage experiments.
 - `./selected_queries`: Contains the queries used in the experiments, which are a subset of WDBench benchmark that do not contain cartesian products.
 It contains 2 subdirectories: `./selected_queries/wdbench-mulitple-tps` and `./selected_queries/wdbench-opts`.
 The first contains queries that have multiple triple patterns, and the second contains queries that have optional patterns.